rmcwhae/russellmcwhae.ca/content/journal/longitudinal-tech-reviews.md

 I have owned three generations of iPhones: the iPhone 4 (bought in 2010), the iPhone 6 (bought in 2014), and the iPhone XR (bought in 2019).
 I seem to have reached a fairly stable five-year upgrade cycle, with the only real incentive to buy a newer phone being dropped iOS software support on old hardware.
 Given my photographic equipment, I’d never upgrade on account of camera improvements.
 About the only feature I could see myself wanting in a new iPhone would be [Emergency SOS via satellite](https://support.apple.com/en-ca/HT213426), given how much time I spend outside.
 Meanwhile, I will continue with my iPhone XR for another few years.

-## Laptops
+## MacBook Pro

 As I work in tech, my laptop is my workhorse.
 I am particular about my computers and thus have always provided my own no-compromises, high-end MacBook Pro rather than using company machines.
 I have always paid a pretty penny for such high-spec machines, but the longitudinal benefit is correspondingly sizable: on my laptop, I build websites, edit photos, and write these essays.
 A MacBook Pro has always been my preferred tool for such tasks.
 I could likely have accomplished such results with cheaper computers; however, I am vulnerable to slick marketing.
 As superficial as it sounds, when you’re psyched about your computer, you do better work on it, like spending time on creative pursuits rather than battling Windows quirks.

-I bought my first MacBook Pro in 2007 (15-inch, dual-core Intel Core 2 Duo, $2000, defective GPU replaced under warranty in), my second in 2013 (15-inch, quad-core Intel Core i7, $2603, swollen battery replaced in 2020 for $272), and my third in 2020 (16-inch, eight-core Intel Core i9, $3650 refurbished).
+I bought my first MacBook Pro in 2007 (15-inch, dual-core Intel Core 2 Duo, $2000, defective GPU replaced under warranty), my second in 2013 (15-inch, quad-core Intel Core i7, $2603, swollen battery replaced in 2020 for $272), and my third in 2020 (16-inch, eight-core Intel Core i9, $3650 refurbished).
 I was able to sell the first two MacBook Pros for about a third of their original values after seven years—try doing that with a seven-year-old Windows laptop.

 My one complaint about MacBook Pro ownership is poor timing on my part with the transition to Apple silicon.
 Had I held out one more generation, I could have purchased a fully loaded M1 MacBook Pro, which would far outlive my last-gen Intel machine.
 The silver lining here is that, given how powerful Apple Silicon is, I could likely get away with a lower-spec machine once I do switch to Apple Silicon.
 No longer would I need a money-is-no-object device to complete my personal and professional tasks—save those for the video editors.